About Vampire

 Automatic theorem proving has a number of important applications, such as software verification, hardware verification, hardware design, knowledge representation and reasoning, the Semantic Web, algebra, and proving theorems in mathematics.
-Over 50 years of research in theorem proving have resulted in one of the most advanced and elegant theories in computer science.
+Over 50 years of research in theorem proving have resulted in one of the most advanced and elegant theories in computer science: the superposition calculus.
 This area is an ideal target for scientific engineering: implementation techniques have to be developed to realise an advanced theory in practically valuable tools.

 Vampire is a theorem prover, that is, a system able to prove theorems — although now it can do much more!
-Its main focus is in proving theorems in first-order logic but it can also prove non-theorems and build finite models, as well as reasoning in combinations of theories, such as arithmetic, arrays, and datatypes, and with higher-order logic.
-The development of Vampire began in 1994 and has survived a number of rewritings (see history).
+Its main focus is in proving theorems in first-order logic but it can also disprove non-theorems and build finite models, as well as reasoning in combinations of theories, such as arithmetic, arrays, and datatypes, and increasingly in the presence of higher-order logic.
+The development of Vampire began in 1994 and has survived a number of rewrites (see history).

 Features